 This might seem a bit complicated, but it’s really not: the two books are simply companion volumes.
 As I say, they’re each designed to stand alone and be read straight through, so you can start with either before deciding to read the other.
 The key difference is Help for the Haunted is a “composite novel,” comprised of thirteen distinct yet interwoven adventures, while Guilt Is a Ghost is a more traditional novel featuring a single, complex investigation.

-Much of the fun of Guilt Is a Ghost is the very real history woven into it.
+Much of the intrigue of Guilt Is a Ghost is the very real history woven into it.
 Two of the main characters, Harvard professor William James and Chief Inspector William B. Watts were real people as were the criminal cases Watts mentions.
 The books named can all be found, often online (though, sadly, I’ve never been able to find a copy of Vera’s Spirits Shouldn’t Sneeze: A Decade of Debunking Mediums).
-The layout of Boston’s streets is true to 1903.
-Eerily, the history of alleged witches in Salem and in Tennessee is equally verifiable!
+In addition, the layout of Boston’s streets and buildings is true to 1903.